Vishal8700/SIH_INTERNAL_ROUND_2_SPARK-SQUARD/Readme.md

 This README provides an overview of the project, including team details, relevant links, tasks completed, tech stack, key features, and steps to run the project locally.

+# Hey there is video click to play !
 [![Watch the video](https://img.youtube.com/vi/NxM4jENPwuM/0.jpg)](https://youtu.be/NxM4jENPwuM)
 ## Team Details